Interstitial ads are full-screen ads that appear during natural breaks in mobile apps or websites.

 Ensure that interstitial ads have a visible exit button.
 This feature allows users to close the ad easily if they choose not to interact with it.
 An accessible exit button helps maintain a positive user experience and prevents accidental clicks.

-This practice is essential for maintaining user trust and avoiding frustration, which can occur if users feel trapped by ads without an easy exit.
+This practice is critical for maintaining user trust and avoiding frustration, which can occur if users feel trapped by ads without an easy exit.

 Optimize for Speed